AvH250: Imagining Interdisciplinary Research for the 21st Century from a 19th Century Perspective (2019-2020)

-The goals of this project are rooted in a cross-disciplinary exploration of the history of AvH toward imagining how future interdisciplinary scholarship can be performed.
-Key aims will be to:
+This Bass Connections project was rooted in a cross-disciplinary exploration of the history of AvH toward imagining how future interdisciplinary scholarship can be performed.
+Key aims were to:

 - Study AvH’s career and history.
-The project team will read and discuss Andrea Wulf’s Invention of Nature, which focuses on Humboldt’s extraordinary life, relationships and lasting influence.
+The project team read and discussed Andrea Wulf’s Invention of Nature, which focuses on Humboldt’s extraordinary life, relationships and lasting influence.

 - Study AvH’s seminal contributions.
-The team will read Cosmos: A Sketch of the Physical Description of the Universe (Foundations of Natural History) and document its contribution to a broader understanding of the environment, including human interactions.
+The team read Cosmos: A Sketch of the Physical Description of the Universe (Foundations of Natural History) and documented its contribution to a broader understanding of the environment, including human interactions.

 - Convene a conference of interdisciplinary scholars to map AvH’s contributions to the development of their fields.
-The team will organize and lead a meeting of approximately 100 scholars from the U.S. and Germany to reflect and report on AvH’s contribution to their disciplines.
+The team organized and led a meeting of approximately 100 scholars from the U.S. and Germany to reflect and report on AvH’s contribution to their disciplines.

 - Document emergent themes and make recommendations for future interdisciplinary scholarship.
-The team will prepare a report summarizing their takeaways from this project and charting a path forward for interdisciplinary scholarship.
+The team prepared a report summarizing their takeaways from this project and charting a path forward for interdisciplinary scholarship.